KartikKannapur/kartikkannapur.github.io/learn.md

 Interview Prep

-- SQL Puzzles & Answers 2nd Edition by Joe Celko - Page 35 of 347 - Puzzle 4
 - Algorithms For Interviews by Adnan Aziz and Amit Prakash - Page 11 of 111 - Chapter 1: Searching
 - Heard on the Street: Quantitative Questions from Wall Street Job Interviews by Timothy Crack - Page 0 of 274
-- All of Statistics: A Concise Course in Statistical Inference by Larry Wasserman - Page 26 of 538 - Chapter 2 Q 15

-- From Algorithms to Z-Scores: Probabilistic and Statistical Modeling in Computer Science Norm Matloff - Page 0 of 559

 - How to Win a Data Science Competition: Learn from Top Kagglers by National Research University Higher School of Economics on Coursera ::: Week 4 - Hyperparameter Optimization - Start